Conveniently located to serve Fort Worth

 How much pain will I have?

 After undergoing body lift surgery, you will likely experience some moderate discomfort.
 Fortunately, this is temporary and will subside in time.
-We’ll provide you with post-surgical instructions and medication to help you feel more comfortably as your progress through the healing process.
+We’ll provide you with post-surgical instructions and medication to help you feel more comfortable as you progress through the healing process.

 What will my body lift cost?

 A price quote detailing the fees for the facility, anesthesia, any post operative garments, and surgeon will be given at your consultation.
 The cost of your body lift will vary depending on the time that is needed to do the procedure and the complexity of the procedure.
 Dr. Lovelace will perform a personal consultation to determine what the right procedure is for you.

 What is the hospital/surgery center time?